dnsimple/dnsimple-support/content/articles/installing-ssl-certificate.markdown

 ##### To go to the SSL certificate page

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
-1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
+1. On the header menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
 1. Select the SSL Certificates tab and click on the relevant certificate.

     ![SSL certificate page link](/files/domain-view-ssl-certificate-link.png)